Architecture-Aware Synthesis of Stabilizer Circuits from Clifford Tableaus: Related work

 The general structure of our method relies on the synthesis method proposed by \citet{berg2021simple}.
 To the best of our knowledge, this method is the first one that does not use the normal forms of synthesis but relies on the sanitization (clearing of elements in the context of \citet{berg2021simple}) and removal of interactions (sweeping in the context of \citet{berg2021simple}).
 This algorithm is currently implemented in the \texttt{stim} library~\cite{Gidney_2021}—a highly efficient library for simulating Clifford circuits.
+In the next section, we give an overview of the proposed algorithm.
+When executed using a fully connected quantum architecture without dynamically mapping the qubits, this algorithm is the same as the one proposed by \citet{berg2021simple}.
+Additionally, we prove its correctness which had not yet been shown previously in literature.